Bayesian Self-Calibration and Parametric Channel Estimation for 6G Antenna Arrays: Variational Bayesian Inference

 \subsection{Derivation of proxy PDFs $ q_{\bm{w}}$, $q_{\bm{\alpha}}$, $q_\lambda$, and $q_{\gamma,k}$}

 We aim to obtain point estimates $\hat{\bm{\theta}}$ of $\bm{\theta}$ while approximating the posterior PDF of all other involved parameters by a ``simpler'' factorized proxy PDF given by

 This factorization of proxy PDFs is referred to as the mean-field approximation.
-Given the current estimate $\hat{\bm{\theta}}$ of $\bm{\theta}$, the proxy PDFs are obtained by minimizing the Kullback--Leibler (KL) divergence between the true and proxy PDF in the expectation step, which is equivalent to maximizing the evidence lower bound (ELBO), i.e.,
+Given the current estimate $\hat{\bm{\theta}}$ of $\bm{\theta}$, the proxy PDFs are obtained by minimizing the Kullback--Leibler (KL) divergence between the true and proxy PDF in the expectation step, which is equivalent to maximizing the evidence lower bound (ELBO), i.e., where $\mathcal{Q}$ denotes the family of proxy distributions over $\{\bm{w},\bm{\alpha},\bm{\gamma},\lambda\}$ and the ELBO $\mathcal{L}$ is defined as